VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/timeseries.m.md

   TODO: this must be a bug, it's just self-referential

-Help for ndi.probe.timeseries/t0_t1 is inherited from superclass NDI.ELEMENT
+Help for ndi.probe.timeseries/t0_t1 is inherited from superclass ndi.element
 ```

 ---